Lcp33/LCP-Capstone-Project/README.md

 ### Data Transformation

 - Added columns to group the income and age.
-- Formatted text under order date from text to date.
+- Changed data type of order date from text to date.
 - Added columns to determine sales.
-- Formatted text under the price columns to currency ($).
+- Changed data type of price columns from whole to currency ($).